NatMon/JavaScript/Basic/Exercise 001/README.md

+# Exercise 001
+---

-1. Write a JavaScript program to display the current day and time in the following format.
+Write a JavaScript program to display the current day and time in the following format.

 Sample Output: